-The Skills Service had undertaken one full year of delivery and an evaluation of the first year of the skills programme was appended to the report.
-Stella Cockerill reported that the Service had demonstrated a good level of engagement with employers and schools, with indications to date showing that this was working and making a difference.
-She highlighted that the position nationally in relation to skills and apprenticeships had changed significantly since the City Deal agreement was first made.
+Stella Cockerill highlighted that the position nationally in relation to skills and apprenticeships had changed significantly since the City Deal agreement was first made.
 She made the point, in respect of growth areas, that recognition had to be given to the fact that businesses themselves would set out where they needed to grow, therefore meaning that some of the 420 additional apprenticeships would not necessarily fit into the STEM based growth sectors originally selected as priorities for the City Deal.
-She added, however, that on a more wider perspective all apprenticeships still supported local economic growth.
+She made the point, however, that on a more wider perspective all apprenticeships still supported local economic growth.

-Councillor Tim Bick, Member of the Joint Assembly, provided an update on behalf of the Assembly's Skills Sub-Group which had operated as a sounding board in the preparation of this report and the recommendations contained within, which it supported.
+Councillor Tim Bick provided an update on behalf of the Joint Assembly's Skills Sub-Group, which had operated as a sounding board in the preparation of this report and the recommendations contained within, which it supported.
 He said that the report brought forward a strategic view of what was trying to be achieved and provided a model for discussing the skills thread of the City Deal as it moved forward.

 Councillor Bick reported that the City Deal had established a wider view of the Skills Service as a result of this workstream.
+The Service was being delivered for the City Deal Partnership by Form the Future and managed on the Partnership's behalf by the Local Enterprise Partnership.
 This service helped young people to understand their career options and develop their employability through contact with employers.
 He emphasised, however, that this was only one aspect of the service, with the others being: